-When temperatures are on the rise, playing with ice is a great way for kids to keep cool.
+When temperatures are on the rise, playing with water and ice is a great way for kids to keep cool.
 And if your toddlers or preschoolers are fans of the Disney movie “Frozen”, I have just the ice play idea for you!
-A Frozen Fractals Soup Activity; a mix of ice and water play to keep your kids cool and refreshed hot, summer day!
+Frozen Fractals Soup: a cool and refreshing play idea for a hot, summer day!

 I’ve mentioned before that I have a daycare full of Elsa and Anna fans this year.
 Have you seen all of the Frozen activities we’ve been doing lately?
 I’ve had fun coming up with themed activities that revolve around the girls’ favourite Disney movie.
 Because the girls also LOVE to play with coloured ice, this Frozen Fractals Soup Activity was a big hit!

 I often freeze a big batch of ice cubes or ice blocks for the hooligans to play with when the weather gets really warm.
 They make for great science activities for preschoolers.
 We don’t have a water table, so we just set up a bunch of containers and instruments on a second-hand coffee-table in the backyard.
 It’s not fancy, but it’s perfect for a group of children to gather around and a great way to put in the morning splashing and concocting with ice and water.

 For our Frozen Fractals Soup Activity, I used:

 - ice cubes coloured with food colouring (make lots!)

 - VERY cold water for play (you don’t want the ice cubes melting too quickly)

 - spoons, scoops and funnels